Nespresso machines can feel pretty complicated to handle when you first purchase one.

 2. Remove all containers and trays.
 This includes the capsule container, drip tray, and any additional capsules in the machine.

 3. Prepare the machine with a cup.
-You’ll want to have a container of some sort underneath the coffee spout.
-This is because the solution will shoot out of the coffee spout after running through the machine.
+You'll want to have a container of some sort underneath the coffee spout.
+This is because the solution will shoot out of the coffee spout after it has run through the machine.
 The last thing you want is a descaling solution going all over your counter and floors.

 4. Fill your water tank.
-You’ll want to mix about sixteen ounces of water with the descaling solution.
-You can find out how much descaling solution to use by reading the instructions.
+You'll want to mix about sixteen ounces of water with the descaling solution.
+You can determine the amount of descaling solution to use by reading the instructions.

 5. Give the machine time to heat.
-This will usually take about five minutes.
+This typically takes about five minutes.

-1. Press the top two or three buttons at the same time to start the descaling process.
-You’ll need to hold them down for a few seconds.
-How many buttons you push is determined by which machine you have.
+1. Press the top two or three buttons simultaneously to initiate the descaling process.
+You'll need to hold them down for a few seconds.
+The number of buttons you push is determined by the machine you have.

 2. Look for the indicators that the descaling process has begun.
-Usually, this will be indicated by the lights on the top of the machine blinking rapidly.
+Typically, this is indicated by the lights on top of the machine blinking rapidly.

 3. Send the descaling solution through the machine a second time.
 This will ensure that all mineral deposits get removed.

 4. Rinse the machine.
 Finally, rinse the machine with clean water.
-Send a rinse cycle through multiple times until it’s gone through a full cleansing.
+Run a rinse cycle multiple times until it has gone through a full cleansing.

 5. Turn off the descaling mode.
-This can be done the same way you began it – by pressing both or all three buttons on the top of your machine.
+This can be done in the same way you began: by pressing both or all three buttons on the top of your machine.

-For more details about how to descale your Nespresso machine, check out this article.
+Tip: For more details on how to descale your Nespresso machine, refer to this article.

 4. The machine is experiencing an error

 Nespresso machines may experience an error for multiple reasons.
-Like all electronics, they sometimes suffer from electrical problems.
+Like all electronics, they sometimes experience electrical issues.

 It may also indicate that the machine simply didn't reboot properly the last time it was turned on.

-When the machine is experiencing an error, it’s normally indicated by blinking and then steady orange light.
+When the machine is experiencing an error, it's normally indicated by a blinking and then a steady orange light.

 Nespresso blinking orange on the Vertuo machine.